iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ## The Multiplication Rule of Probability

-Even if you consider the multiplication rule in probability, often used in quality control, such a minuscule sample will show a high probability of a plausible outcome where all samples are good, not a rare outcome, if some 0.1% or 1% manipulation is done.
+Even if you consider the multiplication rule in probability, often used in quality control, such a minuscule sample will show a high probability or a plausible outcome where all samples are good, and will not be a rare outcome, even if some 0.1% or 1% manipulation is done.

 Some other assumptions can be made, such as hacking being done in a few constituencies rather than all constituencies as a whole.